 - You may also wish to splurge for a room at the Four Seasons hotel, also costing 1000 RMB a night.

 Kunming is the capital city of Yunnan province.
-It is not such a popular destination for people travelling to China.
+It is not such a popular destination for people travelling to China and is definitely worth a visit before it suffers from overtourism.
 Most visitors arriving in Kunming tend to leave straight away to Lijiang or Shangri-la.
 Big mistake – there are ancients temples, scenic lakes, vibrant local market, sumptuous local cuisine, and the one and only stone forest.
 Whatís more, the air quality is one of the best in China, though it can get dusty at times.

 Also known as Shilin, here you will come across karst stone landscape, which consists of limestone formation caused by erosion million years ago.